Island-by-Island Guide To The Best NYE

 Barbados

 Barbados is a paradise for rum lovers and is regarded as the birthplace of rum.
-Home to four main distilleries they are must-visits for any rum enthusiast.
+Home to 4 main distilleries and 2 new producers this year.
+Barbados rum distilleries are must-visits for any rum enthusiast.
 They are spread out, so it’s best to coordinate and take in local nearby experiences.
 There are 1500 rum shops, small local bars where you can hang out with locals and small buses fly up and down the west coast.

 The island is busy over the holidays, so book ahead for New Year celebrations.
 For New Year’s Eve on the West Coast, there’s 1st Street, Holetown, Alleynes Bay, and Paynes Bay.
 In Bridgetown, on the beach outside the Hilton Barbados Resort.
 On the South Coast, there’s Hastings Boardwalk, St Lawrence Gap, or Carlisle Bay Beach.